-- If it is to be given once each day, this can be in the morning or the evening. - If it is to be given twice each day, this should be once in the morning and once in the evening.
-Ideally, these times are 10-12 hours apart, for example some time between 7 and 8 am, and between 7 and 8 pm.
+- Sodium chloride is usually given twice each day, once in the morning and once in the evening.
+Ideally, these times are 10-12 hours apart, for example some time between 7 and 8 am, and between 7 and 8 pm. - Your doctor may want you to give sodium chloride to your child more often than this - they will explain what to do. - For premature babies, sodium chloride may be given with every feed.
+Your doctor will explain what to do.

-Give medicine at about the same times each day so that this becomes part of your child's daily routine, which will help you remember.
+Give the medicine at about the same times each day so that this becomes part of your child's daily routine, which will help you to remember.